Louis Dreyfus Company: History

 In 1851, the company was founded in the Alsace region of France by Léopold Dreyfus, the 18-year-old Alsatian Ashkenazi Jewish son of a farmer from Sierentz, under the name of his father, Louis Dreyfus.
 Léopold purchased wheat from local farmers in Alsace and transported it to Basel in Switzerland, 8 mi away.
 Léopold developed a fortune whilst still a teenager through cross border cereal trading.
 He rapidly diversified across shipping, weapons manufacturing, agriculture, oil and banking, thus establishing one of the wealthiest dynasties in Europe.
 His descendants still own the company to this day.
 By the early 20th century, the Louis-Dreyfus family was described as one of the "top five biggest fortunes of France".

-Confiscations during the Nazi era

-As a Jewish family during the Second World War much of the family assets were confiscated by the Vichy government and some members of the family fled to America.
+The family being Jewish, during the Second World War much of the family assets were confiscated by the Vichy government and some members of the family fled to America.
 In 1941 a temporary non-Jewish administrator was appointed to run the Louis Dreyfus Corn Dealers company.